 October to May – 8 am to 6 pm

 The entry fee can be paid right at the entry to the gorge at a counter or paying pod.
-At the ticketing counter, they take cash and card.
+At the ticketing counter, they take cash and cards.

 You have various options to get to the Partnach gorge.
 By train, car, bus, or cycle.

-The train station is located in Garmisch-Partenkirchen and from there you can take a taxi to the gorge, or you walk for 30 minutes to the Olympia Stadium.
+The train station is located in Garmisch-Partenkirchen and from there you can take a taxi to the gorge, or you can walk for 30 minutes to the Olympia Stadium. (it's a straight walk.).

-The Olympia stadium parking is a pay parking, but the fee is reasonable.
+The Olympia stadium parking is pay parking, but the fee is reasonable.

-The easiest way to get up to the Partnach gorge is with mountain bikes.
+The easiest way to get up to the Partnach Gorge is with mountain bikes or e bikes.
 You can leave and lock your cycle at the ticketing counter.

 Option 1: